johnbarn777/Multi-API-Research-Assistant/docs/architecture.md

 - API routes leverage `src/server/auth/session.ts` helpers (`ensureAuthenticated`, `requireAuth`) to read the injected headers and short-circuit unauthorized calls with a `401` JSON response.
 - Page requests without valid credentials are redirected to `/sign-in?redirectedFrom=<path>`.
 - The React tree is wrapped with `AuthProvider` from `src/lib/firebase/auth-context.tsx` so client components can call `useAuth()` for loading state, the current Firebase user, and the latest ID token.
+- `AuthProvider` mirrors refreshed ID tokens into a `firebaseToken` cookie (1-hour max-age, `SameSite=Strict`) so middleware can authenticate soft navigations without extra API calls.
+- `/sign-in` uses `signInWithPopup` with the Firebase Google provider, enforcing `browserLocalPersistence` and redirecting to the `redirectedFrom` query param or `/dashboard` after success.
 - Local development can opt into a synthetic session by setting `DEV_AUTH_BYPASS=true` (and optional UID/email overrides).
 When active in non-production environments, the middleware injects those headers without hitting Firebase so `pnpm dev` can render authenticated pages.

 ## Data Access Layer